Retire by stateFigures verified May 31, 2026

 Take the boat to Ship Island

-Ship Island sits about 12 miles off the Mississippi coast and is reached by passenger boat from the mainland.
-The National Park Service site features a historic fort, a swimming beach, and open Gulf scenery as part of Gulf Islands National Seashore.
+Ship Island sits about 12 miles off the coast, and a passenger boat runs out from the mainland.
+You land at a historic fort with a swimming beach and open Gulf views, all part of Gulf Islands National Seashore.

 National Park Service